Common searched topics: Manufacturing, Label printing, Sales order

 3. There are some characters that QuickBooks does not accept.
 For example, product names containing the colon “: ” will cause this error.

-Solution: Go through the Product names, Customer names, and Categories to see if there are characters other than the accepted ones listed by Quickbooks Online.
+Solution: Go through the Product names, Customer names, and Categories to see if there are characters other than the accepted ones listed by QuickBooks Online.

 The name supplied already exists. : Another product or service is already using this name.
 Please use a different name.